-The Company is subject to risks common to companies in the development stage including, but not limited to, dependency on the clinical and commercial success of its drug/device combination products, its ability to obtain regulatory approval of its such products in the United States and other geography markets, uncertainty of broad adoption of its approved products, if any, by physicians and consumers, and significant competition.
+The Company is subject to risks common to companies in the biopharmaceutical industry including, but not limited to, the risks associated with developing product candidates and successfully launching and commercializing its drug/device combination products, the Company's ability to obtain regulatory approval of its such products in the United States and other geography markets, the uncertainty of the broad adoption of its approved products by physicians and consumers, and significant competition.

-In addition, inflation rates have increased recently to levels not seen in decades.
-As a result, the U.S. Federal Reserve has raised interest rates in response to concerns about inflation.
+In addition, high rates of inflation have resulted in the U.S. Federal Reserve raising interest rates.
 Increases in interest rates, especially if coupled with reduced government spending and volatility in financial markets, may further increase economic uncertainty and heighten these risks.
-Furthermore, if, in addition to the recent bank failures of Silicon Valley Bank, Signature Bank and First Republic Bank, other banks and financial institutions enter receivership or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our or our partners' ability to access existing cash, cash equivalents and investments may be threatened and could have a material adverse effect on our business and financial condition.
-If the disruptions and slowdown deepen or persist, we may not be able to access additional capital on favorable terms, or at all, which could in the future negatively affect our ability to pursue our business strategy.
+Furthermore, if additional banks and financial institutions enter receivership or become insolvent in the future in response to financial conditions affecting the banking system and financial markets, our or our partners' ability to access existing cash, cash equivalents and investments may be threatened and could have a material adverse effect on our business and financial condition, including our ability to access additional capital on favorable terms, or at all, which could in the future negatively affect our ability to pursue our business strategy.